 Look, I know this is a business and they are here to make money but come on.
 I really didn’t see the point in paying a premium for places like this in the first place when you had to pay extra premiums to have a drink or do certain things.
 Honestly I could have stayed at a local pension or guesthouse and paid for things as I need them at local restaurants and local businesses if I wanted to do that, which is what I normally do as a backpacker.
 I really am not convinced from a financial point of view – or a responsible one for that matter – that travelling with a package is any better, and if you still have to fork out for things anyway I really just don’t see the point.

-Yet here in the resort it very much felt like I was on my own amongst a sea of families and couples.
+Yet here in the resort it very much felt like I was on my own amongst a sea of families and couples, something that wouldn’t normally bother me, apart from the fact it was very clear I bothered them.
+Not in a bad or malicious way, just an uncomfortable curiosity.
 I was even made to feel like I was a solo infiltrator into family package bliss.
 I was an anomaly, something that they weren’t used to, and there was a real sense that staff in particular didn’t know what to do with me, especially at mealtimes which are set up predominantly for families and couples.
 The request for a table for one was often met with surprise and even a sympathetic look from the manageress and confusion from the staff as they struggled to seat me.
 ‘Oh, not there sir, we prefer to give those tables to other guests’, was the response as I walked to a balcony seat.
 Instead I was shown to a table in the middle of the room which was exactly the same size, just hemmed in and with a nice view of the waiter’s station instead.
 Then of course was the usual flurry as they removed all the excess cutlery as if I was some sort of social pariah.

 On my fourth day there a letter was shoved under the door of my room telling me that a ‘social table’ was available all week for those guests on their own.
-Again assuming that I did not want to be on my own and creating an awkwardly forced social occasion full of people who weren’t there on their own but wanted to escape their parents for a night.
-If you do want to meet new people when travelling it’s honestly so much easier to walk up to a hostel common room and say hi.
+Again assuming that I did not want to be on my own and creating an awkwardly forced social occasion full of children and young people who weren’t there on their own but wanted to escape their parents for a night.
+If you do want to meet new people when travelling it’s honestly so much easier – and less awkward – to walk up to a hostel common room and say hi.

 I love travelling solo, I really do.
-But this was the first time in fifteen years of travel that I was made uncomfortable by doing so.
+But this was the first time in over twenty years of travel that I was made uncomfortable by doing so.

 The whole bubble mentality was very strange too.
 There was a real tribal paradigm amongst many of the guests who declared themselves ‘Mark Warner people’.
-They had been coming on Mark Warner holidays – many to this very same resort – for years, if not decades, and would never be seen dead in other resorts.
-That type of loyalty is a testament to the quality of their holidays here I suppose, but it was very surreal.
+They had been coming on Mark Warner holidays – many to this very same resort – for years, some for decades, and would never be seen dead in other resorts.
+That type of loyalty is a testament to the quality of their holidays here I suppose, but as someone who constantly heads to new horizons it was very surreal.

 It was even more strange when that tribal mentality was broken up into groups that arrived on the Saturday from London and those who arrived on the Wednesday from Manchester.
 They really, genuinely did call themselves the Wednesday group and considered themselves as the real ‘Mark Warner people’.
-They arrived on the same day, had bonded by the next day and were all firm friends through the week, all joining in the same activities together, eating together then going home.
+They arrived on the same day, the ones who didn’t know each other already had bonded by the next day and were all firm friends through the week, all joining in the same activities together, eating together then going home.

 This weird sense of ownership of ‘their resort’ was a little uncomfortable.
 Speaking to some of the guests there were even views that Mark Warner were allowing the resort to be used as a hotel for just anyone to come and use whenever they liked!
 As if it should remain a place just for them, just for their group, the ‘Mark Warner people’.
+I don’t know if that was a barb aimed at me.
 Seriously!
 It was surreal and frankly ridiculous, but gave a strange insight into the mind of a serial package holidaymaker!

 Despite all of this I did genuinely enjoy my experience here.
 I achieved what I came here to do – which was rest – and enjoyed some sporting activities and a few good workouts.
 I even got a chance to get back to my backpacker mentality, escape the hotel and explore some of the island on my own too.